cadddr/mcloc/README.md

 ### Installation
 The code requires
 - Processing 2+ https://processing.org/ with the
-- PyProcessing's Python mode installed https://github.com/jdf/processing.py to run.
+- Processing.py's Python mode installed https://github.com/jdf/processing.py to run.

-(I believe, the extension of the main file mcloc.py will need to be changed to .pyde for it to open in the Processing IDE)
+(I believe, the extension of the main file 'mcloc.py' will need to be changed to '.pyde' for it to open in the Processing IDE)

 OR

-Just use PyProcessing's .sh (or .bat) as a "custom Python interpreter" for any other IDE.
+Just use Processing.py's .sh (or .bat) as a "custom Python interpreter" for any other IDE.

 PyCharm required some tinkering though.
 It wouldn't allow to just add it saying it didn't look like a legit Python SDK.
-So I had to put PyProcessing alongside the normal Python interpreter:
+So I had to put Processing.py's directory alongside the normal Python interpreter:

 in /Library/Frameworks/Python.framework/Versions/<here> on Mac